sdclibbery/pi-monitor/README.md

 x Can switch which log levels are hidden on log page
 * Status page
  x Rename page to trade; split up and tidy
- * Have 'are you sure' alert on cancelling orders
+ - Use js instead of form submission for trade actions; rest endpoints return json including errors :-( would need to change from basic auth to support REST :-/ x Have 'are you sure' alert on cancelling orders
- * Error reporting for failed orders
+ * ?Why doesn't the response from creating an order work properly?
- * Use js instead of form submission for trade actions; rest endpoints return json including errors :-( will need to change from basic auth to support REST :-/
+ * Error reporting for failed GDAX requests
  * ?
 Leave price blank when ordering to pick next closest price automatically ???
 Local tunnel subdomains not working??
 !?
 Setup a shutdown button: https://github.com/dhunink/RaspberryPiSafeShutdown/blob/master/safeShudown.py